ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 - `address to` specifies the address that will receive your freshly minted NFT

 - `string memory uri` is a string that should resolve to a JSON document that describes the NFT's metadata.
-An NFT's metadata is really what brings it to life, allowing it to have configurable properties, such as a name, description, image, and other attributes.
+An NFT's metadata is really what brings it to life, allowing it to have properties such as a name, description, image, and other attributes.
 In part 2 of this tutorial, we will describe how to configure this metadata.

 `safeMint` calls some methods from the inherited ERC-721 library, and ultimately returns a number that represents the ID of the freshly minted NFT.